InformaticsMatters/squonk/openshift/ansible/README.md

 >   If you're using MiniShift v1.26 or later you cannot use the OpenShift
     v3.9.0 image, you must move to OpenShift v3.10.0 or later.

 You need to setup a suitable `setenv.sh` (and source it).
-The one in `openshift/templates/setenv-minishift.sh` should work in most cases.
+`openshift/env/setenv-minishift.sh` should work in most cases.
 Then run the `minishift` playbook to prepare the cluster **before** running the above Squonk plays.
 From this directory, run: -

+    $ source ../env/setenv-minishift.sh
-    ansible-playbook playbooks/minishift/prepare.yaml
+    $ ansible-playbook playbooks/minishift/prepare.yaml

->   The MiniShift installation does not use trusted certificates so you need to tell your
+>   The MiniShift installation does not use trusted certificates so
-    browser to ignore the security concerns that this causes.
+    you need to instruct your browser to ignore the security concerns that this causes.